chun-eric/okinawamee/README.md

 - Start on sales collection page

 Day #21 and 22

 - Buid the basic design of the product Grid and each product card and card hover state.
 This was much harder than i thought.
-- *Bug* when on hover state the z-index gets all wonky when i hover on other cards.
+- _Bug_ when on hover state the z-index gets all wonky when i hover on other cards.
 -

 Day #23

+- _Bug_ when on hover state the z-index gets all wonky when i hover on other cards.
+- Bug fixed.
+Needed to add isolate property on the main div for stacking context and z-index from descending to ascending order on all the divs with the hover div having the highest z-index.
+That worked.
+- Generating the data for the products.js
+-